 Install the wallet app

-Then go into the Fitbit dashboard, tap the Account icon and then select your Ionic.
-You should then see a Wallet tile among the options - press it.
+From there, go to the Fitbit dashboard, tap the device icon in the top left and you should then see a Wallet tile among the options - press it.

 Add a card and verify it